-Among the wonders brought to the United States and Europe for our western curiosity have been acts like the "Ubangis Savages," Burmese woman billed as "Giraffe Neck Women," Esquimos, "Dog-Eating Igorotes" from the Philippines, African Bushmen, Fiji Islanders, "High Caste Hindoos," Afghan Warriors, Grass-Skirted Hawaiian Bands, Pygmy Warriors, and Chinese women with bound feet.
+Among the wonders brought to the United States and Europe for our western curiosity have been acts like the "Ubangis Savages," Burmese woman billed as "Giraffe Neck Women," Esquimos, "Dog-Eating Igorotes" from the Philippines, African Bushmen, African Pygmies, Egyptians "From The Streets of Cairo," Fiji Islanders, Turkish and Algerian "Whirling Dervishes," "High Caste Hindoos," "Afghan Warriors," a Cingalese Troupe of palm readers and fortune tellers, "Grass-Skirted Hawaiian Bands, "The Bayrooty Troupe" from Syria, and Chinese women with bound feet.

 Closer to home in America, yet somehow farther away in our understanding, our own Native Americans worked Wild West shows, Medicine Shows, and exhibited their "savagery" and native exoticism from the earliest 19th-Century circuses up until the 1950's.